-A Wild night in Toledo is one of Lope de Vega’s “comedias de amor,” or love plays.
-The action takes place almost entirely inside an inn in Toledo, a Spanish city where roads and paths cross, and where a multitude of characters of different ages, classes, genders and regions of Spain come to mingle and make love from dusk to dawn.
-If they have come to rest, they are in the wrong place: their passions, jealousies, and desires, their trickery, greed, and run-ins with the law will not allow them to sleep a wink during one wild night at this place.
+A Wild Night in Toledo is one of Lope de Vega’s love plays.
+The action takes place almost entirely inside an inn in Toledo, a Spanish city where roads and paths cross, and where a multitude of characters of different ages, classes, genders, and regions of Spain come to mingle and make love from dusk to dawn.
+If they have come to rest, they are in the wrong place: their passions, jealousies, and desires, their trickery, greed, and run-ins with the law will not allow them to sleep a wink during this one wild night.
 The play depicts a lively group of characters who run, jump, hide, and fight throughout the night in the name of love.

 But this is more than a humorous story about love and lovers.
 Set in Toledo, a city strongly associated with Spain’s Catholic tradition and imperial power, the play nonetheless places religion and politics in the background, allowing the Spanish people to take center stage.
 In Spain’s “imperial city,” the country’s royal family and illustrious history are mentioned merely as matters of social convention, while the characters devote all their time and energy to what they really care about: intrigue, love, and sex.
 Characters’ attachments to conventions of social distinction prove to be but skin-deep, while it is as lovers that they reveal themselves in earnest.
 Though they may be military men, aristocrats, and gentlemen, they share a common desire to experience love in one way or another.
 Despite his aristocratic decorum, Fineo becomes infatuated with a lowly maid.
 Gerarda and Lucrecia claim they fear for their reputations, yet they will do anything to make their romantic adventures with Florencio and Beltrán possible.
 Captain Acevedo and Lieutenant Carrillo, the soldiers, are perhaps the bawdiest figures on stage.
 Lope’s characters are not primarily members of one class or another, but human beings responding to basic instincts.